Wainwright’s Coast to Coast Walk: An Epic Experience

 We were greeted by sunshine, heading into the next section of the trail.
 The Yorkshire Dales.

-Continuing the Coast to Coast Trail alone – and sick
+Continuing the Coast to Coast Walk alone – and sick

 Well, our bad luck was not quite over yet: With (small, but nevertheless obstructive) injuries occurring, I had to continue the trail alone.
 Solo backpacking is something I am used to, but on top of it all, I managed to catch a grim cold along the way.